Home » Know how

 There are two official Italian sales periods (saldi in Italian) each year—winter and summer—when every shop has what can amount to clearance sales for 6-8 weeks.
 Summer sales traditionally begin in Milan on the first Saturday of July.

-IF YOU NEED AN ITALIAN VISA, PLEASE READ THIS WHOLE PAGE VERY CAREFULLY.
-YOU MAY ALSO WANT TO BOOK AN APPOINTMENT WELL IN ADVANCE.
+PLEASE READ THIS WHOLE PAGE VERY CAREFULLY.
+YOU MAY WANT TO BOOK AN APPOINTMENT AT THE ITALIAN CONSULATE WELL IN ADVANCE.

 As soon as you join the program, make sure that you have a current and valid passport (valid for at least three months after the last day of the program and your departure from Italy).